 After almost 6 years, I then joined a B2C telecommunications business, with their complex platforms, diverse lines of business and products, helping them quench their thirst for a single customer view and driving data governance programme.

-And, finally, one of the most challenging and rewarding times of my professional life, I have spent while working for igaming and gambling businesses, where the ambition to leverage data, analytics and digital capabilities to exceed customer expectations and harness data science and machine learning for player protection are instrumental to business success and long-term viability.
+And, finally, one of the most challenging and rewarding times of my professional life, I have spent while working for the gaming and gambling businesses, William Hill, where the ambition to leverage data, analytics and digital capabilities to exceed customer expectations and harness data science and machine learning for player protection are instrumental to business success and long-term viability.

 I am proud and honoured of having been a part of an ambitious digital transformation at William Hill.
 Here I have led a fantastic team to establish a truly holistic vision and strategy on how to win with modern data, analytics and digital capabilities in a highly competitive digital space.

 This strategy has been executed through a massive technology transformation programme, changing 90% of the stack in just one year, in order to lay strong foundations and hence pave a way to seize opportunities to create products, services and experiences that will delight customers while delivering outstanding business value.

 For me, it is about learning and getting energised from many amazing and passionate people out there, but if I would have to name just one, it would be the creator of OKRs – Objectives and Key Results, a goal setting technique, professor Andy Grove, and his powerful approach summarised in his famous quote: “Yes.
 No. Simple.”

 In many aspects 2019 exceeded all wildest expectations with a truly mind-blowing scale, complexity and speed of our data and digital technology transformation programme.
 The best, almost unexpected and truly humbling, part was that people and partners have embraced the change with true passion and commitment, focusing on relentlessly finding ways and solutions to advance forward and push the boundaries.